The Palchoudhuris of Maheshganj

 Three centuries of Bengal’s history blend in to the ethos of Balakhana.

-Balakhana came into the family in 1875 when Nafarchandra Palchoudhuri, a prominent landowner, first President of the Bengal Landholders’ Association of the day, bought the property for his brother Bipradas, who was then a student of engineering in England and had seen an advertisement for it.
+Balakhana came into the family when Nafarchandra Palchoudhuri, a prominent landowner, first President of the Bengal Landholders’ Association of the day, bought the property for his brother Bipradas, who was then a student of engineering in England and had seen an advertisement for it.
 Upon returning home, Bipradas built a life that spanned Balakhana in Maheshganj, Calcutta, and Darjeeling in North Bengal and Assam, where he became an intrepid pioneer Planter of tea gardens : Tindharia, Mohurgong, Rani, Belgacchi, and Gayabari.
-He would supervise his gardens by riding alone through dense and dangerous jungles on a 2 wheeler horse driven carriage, changing horses at every stop to cover the terrain faster.
+He would supervise his gardens by riding alone through dense and dangerous jungles on a 2 wheeler horse driven carriage, the gig, changing horses at every stop to cover the terrain faster.

 A public minded man and a patriot, Bipradas was a member of the Indian National Congress, a member of the Nadia District Board, and a many sided contributor to the community of Maheshganj.
 Besides helping to build the Sadar Hospital and the District Cooperative Bank, he was a prime mover behind the Krishnagar – Jalang light railway service.
 A far sighted man, observing the Jalangi change its course and threatening Balakhana, he built a 800 metre embankment which in time made the river swerve away.

-Biprodas’s adventures in the jungles of the North while setting up his tea gardens, found an echo found in Ranojit’s exploits as a prize winning pilot at the Bengal Flying Club.
+Biprodas’s adventures in the jungles of the North while setting up his tea gardens, found an echo in Ranojit’s exploits as a prize winning pilot at the Bengal Flying Club.
 It showed too in his passion for hunting, never cats, but whenever called upon, marauder crocodiles in the Sunderbans.
 Just outside Balakhana, Ranojit laid out a short landing strip for the Tiger Moth he used to fly – once flying in Subhas Chandra Bose for a Congress rally in the District.
 Ranojit treasured his sojourns in Balakhana and it is to him that Balakhana owes its orchards; and to his wife Renuka, its flower gardens.

 Documentary on Indigo; cultivation and trade in erstwhile British India.